python/cpython/Doc/library/intro.rst

 function, module or term in the index (in the back).
 And finally, if you enjoy learning about random subjects, you choose a random page number (see module :mod:`random`) and read a section or two.
-Regardless of the order in which you read the sections of this manual, it helps to start with chapter :ref:`builtin`, as the remainder of the manual assumes familiarity with this material.
+Regardless of the order in which you read the sections of this manual, it helps to start with chapter :ref:`built-in-funcs`, as the remainder of the manual assumes familiarity with this material.

 Let the show begin!